bisnuray/bisnuray/README.md

 <hr>
     <div style="background-color: #f8f9fa; padding: 20px; margin: 20px 0; border-radius: 10px;">
     <h2 style="color: #0e75b6;">👤 About Me</h2>
-        <strong>Bisnu Ray, also known as Smart Bisnu, is a successful entrepreneur, programmer, and web developer.
-He is the CEO and founder of the Premium Network Community.
-Bisnu Ray was born on September 28, 2003, in Dinajpur, Bangladesh.
-He has been working as a freelance web developer on the Upwork and Fiverr marketplaces for the last two years.</strong>
+        <strong>Bisnu Ray, also known as Smart Bisnu, is a Successful Entrepreneur, Programmer, and Web Developer.
+He is the CEO and founder of Premium Network Community.
+Bisnu Ray was born on 28, September 2003, in Dinajpur, Bangladesh.
+He has been working as a freelance Web Developer on Upwork and Fiverr for the last 2 years.
+He is also a self-published author, having published several books on the subject of Web Development, Programming, and Freelancing.</strong>
     </div>
 <br/>
 <hr>